homan-uppu/writing/2-Essays/Winners take all.md

 - 1% of startups create most value.
 - 1% hold most of the world's wealth.

 We're just getting started.
-The gap in ability and outcomes between the few and the many will sharply rise.
+The gap between the few and the many will sharply rise.

 Winners will take all.
 - The best creators will capture most value.
 - The best doctors will treat everyone.
 - The best Pizza cooks will make pizzas for the entire world.
 - The best city for startups will become the only one.
-- The best country (economically) will dictate global order and culture.
+- The most powerful country will dictate global order and culture.

 - Be the best at what you do.
 - Or find something else you can be the best at and double down.